kostasx/progressor.js/Readme.md

 ## Development

 Pull requests are very welcome.
-Please develop with `progressor.js` and then compile the minified version by running `grunt`.
+Please develop with `progressor.js` and then compile the minified version by running `grunt uglify`.

 ## License